gdavidbutler/pthreadChannel/README.md

 Yet another implementation of a Communicating Sequential Process (CSP) "channel" construct for pthreads.

 * Any number of threads can send and receive messages (a void *) on a "channel".
-* By default, a "channel" queues a single message.
-For more, a user provided queue implementation is supported.
+* "Channels" are asynchronous, queueing a single message by default.
+Messages can be sent synchronously when needed.
 * Threads can "poll" for progress on multiple "channels".

 This implementation's focus is fair access of channels, relaxed somewhat under pressure.